-- If you want to cook in the camper van, plan them in advance, and make a grocery list.
-You may want to bring a few staples from home, such as salt, sugar and cooking oil.
+- If you want to cook in the camper van, plan meals in advance, and make a grocery list.
+You may want to bring a few staples from home such as salt, sugar and cooking oil.

 - Unless you plan to travel a very short distance, opt for unlimited miles.
 The small difference in daily rate pays for your peace of mind.